tdolan12/Diamond_Price_Analysis_Public/README.md

 - **Dataset Bias**: Focused on **luxury-grade diamonds**, limiting generalizability.
 - **Omitted Features**: Diamond **shape** was not included but likely influences pricing.
 - **Market Fluctuations**: Prices may have changed since **2017**, affecting model accuracy.

+## Code Access
+This repository is private.
+If you have any questions or would like to discuss the project, please message me directly.

 ## License
 This project is released under an open-source license.
 See [LICENSE](LICENSE) for details.